Edge integration with AWS

 About Apigee Edge integration with AWS

 Amazon Web Services (AWS) provides a rich set of cloud-based services, some of which you may already be using, such as AWS Lambda.
-And in fact, Apigee Edge Public Cloud is deployed on AWS.

 You can proxy your backend AWS services with Apigee Edge, which gives your developers an easy-to-use, unified API while leveraging Apigee's full suite of API management tools and policies, including security, message control, monetization, analytics, API health testing, Edge Microgateway, Node.js support, and more, as shown in the diagram above.

 And if you use Edge Public Cloud to proxy your AWS services (or install your Edge for Private Cloud on AWS), there are many built-in advantages to using an API management platform running in the same environment as your AWS services, such as great performance, scalability, and failover.

 Edge integration with IAM services: Edge vaults and Node.js

 Many AWS services are secured with Identity and Access Management (IAM), which provides access control through a combination of policies, roles, and groups that are applied to users and services.

 When you make API calls to IAM-protected services, IAM requires the Access Key and Secret Access Key of a user registered in your AWS account.
 (For the Edge-AWS integration, you will create a single AWS user that represents your Edge organization.)
 Keeping the keys secure is paramount, yet they need to be provided on API calls from Edge to AWS.
 Edge lets you create encrypted key value maps (KVMs) that you'll use to store and retrieve AWS keys using Node.js.